Topics

 • A monographic publication exploring how those who have lost their homes have recounted their uprooting through art;

-• An exhibition;
+• A photo exhibition;

 • A short documentary;